 Dr Camille Baker is the Year Leader on the MA Games Design course.
 She teaches Audiences and Experiences and the Real and Virtual Worlds.
 She is an artist-performer, researcher and curator within various art forms.
 These include immersive performance with VR and sensory experiences, wearable, haptics and e-textiles design using ethical and sustainable production, participatory performance and interactive installation, nonlinear and interactive narrative, and mobile media art and performance.

-Camille is an interdisciplinary artist, curator and researcher with a background in digital and electronic art and design, working across creative disciplines of: video art, performance, web design, music, animation, online communities, wearable technology and the body, interactive installation and responsive environments, telematics and networked performance, digital art curating, and emerging technologies research and education.
+Dr Baker is an interdisciplinary artist, curator and researcher with a background in digital and electronic art and design, working across creative disciplines of: wearable technology and e-textiles, mobile media art and performance, the body, VR/AR performance, digital art curating, video art, new media art, alternative music, interactive installation, and emerging technologies research and education.

 During her Masters Baker started her interest in wearable technology and performance through working with and for internationally recognised dance tech artists Dr Susan Kozel and Professor Thecla Schiphorst for the whispers project.

 In 2002, Camille became the lead Curator and Producer curator of the New Forms Festival in Vancouver for three years between 2002-2004, and was also a singer, bass-player and songwriter for various indie rock and electronic music groups for over 10 years spanning the mid-1990s to 2007.